har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 ---
 layout: post
-title: 'She's just not into you... or real: Analyzing a Facebook-based cyber campaign'
+title: 'She's just not into you... or real - Analyzing a Facebook-based cyber campaign'
 date: 2021-05-14 19:08:00 -0400
 categories: utm social engineering media facebook
 ---